njtsb1/njtsb1/README.md

-- 👋 Hi, I'm "Nivaldo Beirão"
+- 👋 Hi, I'm Nivaldo Beirão
 - 👀 I'm interested in learning more about programming and helping to solve the world's problems starting with companies, people and processes.
 - 🌱 I'm currently learning a little more about HTML, CSS, JavaScript, Java, C#, .NET, SQL Server and more.
 - 💞️ I try to collaborate with a greener world with the help of technology.